DPDR – Depersonalization Derealization Disorder Meaning, Symptoms, Test & Recovery

 - Citalopram (Celexa)

 These SSRIs can treat several symptoms specific to depersonalization-derealization disorder (DPDR).
 The sense of detachment that accompanies depersonalization is often closely linked with flat affect and blunted emotion, all of which can be improved with SSRIs.
 Antidepressants can also stabilize mood and reduce the intrusive symptoms that trigger dissociative symptoms.

-Research shows that a combination of an SSRI and lamotrigine, a mood stabilizer, is an effective treatment for dissociative disorders, especially depersonalization-derealization disorder.
-SSRIs can also be used to treat anxiety, which is another commonly co-occurring condition with the depersonalization-derealization disorder (DPDR).
+Research shows that combining an SSRI and lamotrigine, a mood stabilizer, is an effective treatment for dissociative disorders, especially depersonalization-derealization disorder.
+SSRIs can also treat anxiety, another commonly co-occurring condition with depersonalization-derealization disorder (DPDR).
 They are often the best medical option for treating dissociative disorders with comorbid anxiety.